wdog/mini-radio-player/README.md

 # mini-radio-player
-A minimalistic radio player in python
+A minimalistic radio player in python3 and curses

 ```